How green is your plastic?

-Category: Environment Hits: 3Despite the best efforts of industry to work towards sustainability, most plastics (or polymers) are still made using non-renewable fossil fuels.
+Category: Environment Hits: 14Despite the best efforts of industry to work towards sustainability, most plastics (or polymers) are still made using non-renewable fossil fuels.
 However, researchers have now found an economical method for producing biobased acrylate resins.
 The study shows how all the synthesis steps, from initial building blocks right up to polymerization, can be carried out in a single reactor (one pot), minimizing environmental impact.

 Read more https://www.sciencedaily.com/releases/2021/07/210720114421.htm